-Centers/Hospitals in areas with recently recorded locally acquired cases.
-Informative letters are also sent to all hospitals and Medical Associations on an annual basis.

-- VII.
-Communication to the public on malaria and personal protection measures against mosquitoes: - Educational material on malaria and protective measures against mosquitoes is available on the Page | 8 HCDCP website (www.keelpno.gr).
-Information material (leaflets, posters) is distributed according to the needs. - In areas with locally acquired cases recorded, the HCDCP field team informs the local population, and raises awareness about malaria and the necessary protective measures against mosquitoes during the focus investigations. - VIII.
+- IV.
+Case management Standardization of the malaria treatment in Greece, according to treatment guidelines developed by the HCDCP with the input of experts in infectious diseases.
+HCDCP also maintains a small stockpile of anti-malarial medicines for timely distribution to Health Units in cases of emergency. - V. Increase awareness amongst health professionals for the diagnosis and management of malaria.
+HCDCP staff delivers presentations and organizes seminars for health professionals in Health Centers/Hospitals in areas with recently recorded locally acquired cases.
+Informative letters are also sent to all hospitals and Medical Associations on an annual basis. - VI.
+Communication to the public on malaria and personal protection measures against mosquitoes: - Educational material on malaria and protective measures against mosquitoes is available on the HCDCP website. - Information material (leaflets, posters) is distributed according to the needs. - In areas with locally acquired cases recorded, the HCDCP field team informs the local population, and raises awareness about malaria and the necessary protective measures against mosquitoes, during the focus investigations and informative meetings. - VII.
 Designation of affected areas Blood safety and haemovigilance measures: An inter-sectoral Working Group (WG) on the designation of VBD affected areas (under the MoH Committee for the Prevention and Management of Tropical Diseases) considers all available epidemiological and laboratory data for each locally-acquired case and decides on the characterization of malaria affected areas in Greece.
 This designation is then used by the National Centre for Blood Donation to issue guidance on blood safety.
-The list of affected municipalities is published on our website (www.keelpno.gr) and updated regularly according to reported locally acquired cases.
-Post donation and post transfusion information to donors and other haemovigilance measures are in place following relevant guidance from the Coordinating Haemovigilance Centre/ H.C.D.C.P..
+The list of affected Municipalities is published on our website

+(www.keelpno.gr) and updated regularly according to the reported locally acquired cases.
+Post donation and post transfusion information to donors and other haemovigilance measures are in place following relevant guidance from the Coordinating Haemovigilance Centre/ HCDCP.

-IX.
-Vector control activities - Entomological surveillance:
+VIII.
+Vector surveillance and control activities: